 We love rosé.
 We love its diversity, its complexity, and the infinite combinations of terroir, grape variety, vintage variation and winemaking that we find around the world.
 Many people think we’re crazy.
 They see rosé as a pale pink lightly alcoholic swimming pool tipple that somehow tastes better if you’re wearing a bikini.
 That is not what this website is about.

 Follow us on our journey in exploring not just the rosés of southern France but around the world as we explore new regions.
 This site is designed to reflect our excitement and the energy in the world of rosé.
-We eschew bikinis and listicles, but we’re not wine snobs either: we avoid sticking to stuffy appellations and embrace natural wines (we even make one ourselves!).
+We eschew bikinis and listicles, but we’re not wine snobs either: we avoid sticking to stuffy appellations and embrace natural wines (we even make one ourselves as well as consulting for producers who want to make and sell better rosés - get in touch to find out how).

 Because we believe in rosé as a real wine, made from the same grapes and vineyards as whites and reds, we're not afraid to taste and talk about those wines too.
 We feel that a well-made red or white can provide excellent context and help us better understand the rosés too.
 When we do taste and talk about them on this site however, it is always with this pink context in mind.
 No wine exists in isolation.